jayshah19949596/Neural-Network-Demo/Hebbian learning rules/README.md

 - **Slider:**

       1. "alpha (learning rate)".
 Range should be between 0.001 and 1.0.
 Default value = 0.1

-      2. Buttons:
+ - **Buttons:**

-          a.
-"Adjust Weights (Learn)".
+       1. "Adjust Weights (Learn)".
 When this button is pressed the selected Hebbian learning rule should  be applied for 100 epochs.
-          b.
-"Rondomize Weights".
+       2. "Rondomize Weights".
 When this button is pressed weights and biases should be randomized.
 The value of the randomized weights and biases should be from -0.001 to 0.001 .

 - **Drop-Down Selection Boxes**